- Brand name

 - certain heart medicines, called calcium channel blockers or calcium antagonists, such as verapamil

-- you are receiving/having emergency treatment for shock or severely low blood pressure.
+- emergency treatment for shock or severely low blood pressure.

 - you are pregnant or intend to become pregnant.